liamrabetian/parking-reserve/README.md

 ## Contributing
 ### For requests other than user register or login requests:
-First send a request to the auth-token api, then use the bearer token in every api requests.
+First send a request to the auth-token api, then use the bearer token in every api request.

 Any changes are welcome, including front-end system additions.